-If a member of staff is taking prescriptive medication that may affect their ability to work, they must inform the nursery manager as soon as possible to arrange for a risk assessment to take place.
+If a member of staff is taking prescriptive medication that may affect their ability to work, they must seek medical advice and inform the nursery manager as soon as possible to arrange for a risk assessment to take place.
+This will ensure that staff members only work directly with children if medical advice confirms that the medication is unlikely to impair that staff member's ability to look after the children properly.